alphasights/paint/README.md

 To use the **bower package**, run `bower install paint --save-dev`.
 For **npm**, run `npm install as-paint --save-dev`.

-This will install all dependencies.
+This is going to install all dependencies.

+When using the npm package, you have to set a `$paint-dependency-manager: 'npm'`  before importing paint.
+SASS doesn't allow variable interpolation for imports, that's why we need it.

 The next step is to load paint in your application.

 There are 2 use cases: